What Does a 9H Ceramic Coating Not Do?

 Just like any other surface it is critical to perform regular maintenance on a vehicle.
 If contaminants like tree sap, or bird droppings contacts a protected coat, it is important to remove these contaminants in a timely manner.

-Additionally, if washing the vehicle at a place of residence, we strongly encourage the use of Ceramic Pro CARE with a quality soap in a shaded environment or in a garage.
+Additionally, if washing the vehicle at a place of residence, we strongly encourage the use of Ceramic Pro CARE with a quality soap such as Americana Global Aftercare in a shaded environment or in a garage.
 It’s important to never wash the vehicle in the direct sun and never use abrasive or hard towels.

 If taking a vehicle to a car wash do not take it to an automated wash or wash your vehicle using a shampoo that contains wax.
 These automated washes often do far more harm than good and create many of the unsightly swirling, marring and scratches that impact countless vehicles.

 Instead of taking a vehicle to the local $6.99 wash, we recommend taking the vehicle to a hand wash or a touchless wash.
 These washes are far better for any vehicle, protected or unprotected, and allow for a less impactful wash while still performing a highly impactful clean.